mroman-ibs/FuzzyImputationTest/README.md

 - Imputation procedures:
   - *FuzzyImputation* - The main method to impute fuzzy values.
   - *ImputationDimp* - The DIMP (d-imputation) method for fuzzy numbers.
+- Testing procedures:
+  - *ErrorMatrix* - Calculation of the various errors between two datasets - the true and the imputed one.
+  - *StatisticalMeasures* - Calculation of the various statistical measures between the real and imputed data.
+  - *ApplyStatisticalTests* - Statistical epistemic tests the imputed values.
 - Conversion procedures:
   - *FuzzyNumbersToMatrix* - Conversion of a list of fuzzy numbers into a matrix.